IBM/kafka-connect-loosehangerjeans-source/README.md

     #    time after the timestamp contained in the message payload
     #
     #    the result is that the timestamp in the message metadata
-    #    will be later then the message in the message payload
+    #    will be later than the message in the message payload
     #
     #    because the delay will be random (up to the specified max)
     #    the impact of this is that messages on the topic will be